 Finding your super accounts

 Don’t worry if you haven’t kept track of your multiple accounts.
-It’s never too late, but you must locate your super accounts before you can combine them into one super account.
+It’s never too late (you can get it back from the ATO if it has already been transferred), but you must locate your super accounts before you can combine them into one super account.

 Your super fund/s sends you a statement each year reporting your account balance and fund returns.
 If you’re not receiving these statements and/or don’t know which super funds that you belong to, then you have access to plenty of services to help you find your lost accounts, and increase your super benefits instantly.